Antonio Candreva: Sampdoria

-Loan to Salernitana
+Salernitana

-On 13 August 2022, Candreva joined Serie A club Salernitana on a one-year loan deal.
+On 13 August 2022, Candreva joined Serie A club Salernitana on a one-year loan deal with a conditional obligation to buy.
 Salernitana became the ninth club he has played for in this division.
+The conditions of the loan deal were fulfilled and the transfer became permanent at the end of the 2022–23 season.

+Retirement

+On 18 March 2025, after almost a year of inactivity, Candreva announced his decision to retire from football.

 International career

-Candreva has played for Italy since the U-18 level, making his debut in October 2004.
+Candreva played for Italy since the U-18 level, making his debut in October 2004.
 After taking part in his nation's victorious campaign in the 2008 Toulon Tournament, Candreva was named in reserve list for the upcoming Olympics; he was eventually called up as an injury replacement for Tommaso Rocchi.
 He made his U-21 debut on 9 September 2008 in the 2009 Under-21 European Championship qualifier against Croatia.
 In May, he was called up to the 23-man squad for 2009 Under-21 European Championships, initially as second choice, and made several substitute appearances as Italy reached the semi-finals of the tournament, in which he started, losing 1–0 to eventual champions Germany.

 On 14 November 2009, Candreva made his senior national team debut in a friendly match against the Netherlands, which ended in a 0–0 draw.

 In early May, Candreva was called up for the training camp prior to the 2010 FIFA World Cup; he was included by manager Marcello Lippi in the 30-man preliminary squad announced on 11 May 2010, but was dropped from the 28-man provisional team a week later.

-In October 2012, Antonio Candreva was recalled to the Italian national team by manager Cesare Prandelli to play in a double fixture for the 2014 FIFA World Cup qualification.
-Candreva earned a spot in the national team after his top performances for Lazio playing in both qualifiers.
+In October 2012, Antonio Candreva was recalled to the Italy national team by manager Cesare Prandelli to play in a double fixture for the 2014 FIFA World Cup qualification.
+Candreva earned a spot in the national team following his top performances for Lazio playing in both qualifiers.

 In June 2013, Candreva was selected by Prandelli to play in the 2013 FIFA Confederations Cup.
 In the knockout stages of the tournament knockout stage, during the semi-final against Spain national football team the match had to be decided by a penalty shoot-out.
 Candreva stepped up to take the first penalty and scored past Iker Casillas by chipping the ball, in a way that recalled the famous penalty scored by Czech legend Antonín Panenka in the UEFA Euro 1976 Final.
 Italy finished third after defeating Uruguay on penalties in the bronze medal match.